ryggan/CryptoFlight/README.md

 ### Just tell me how to get up and running

-First, make sure you have MetaMask installed in your browser and a local blockchain running on port 7545
+First, make sure you have MetaMask installed in your browser and a local Ethereum blockchain running on port 7545
 1. run `npm install` inside CryptoFlight
 2. `cd client` and `npm install` dependencies for the client
 3. `cd ..`